 The least expensive LED bulbs that I have found (so far),

-The best dimmable LED bulbs that will not ‘buzz’,
+The best dimmable LED bulbs that will not ‘buzz’ when dimmed,

 LED bulb designed for enclosed fixtures (where heat builds up),